Top 10 Red Hummingbird Flowers

 (Hemorocallis, Zones 3 to 10)

 You’ll have blooms all summer when you plant this backyard favorite.
-Grow just about any shade imaginable in full sun or partial shade.
-They reach 10 inches to 4 feet tall and 1½ to 4 feet wide.
+Grow daylilies in just about any shade imaginable in full sun or partial shade.
+These red hummingbird flowers reach 10 inches to 4 feet tall and 1½ to 4 feet wide.

 Why we love it: It’s a snap to share daylilies with friends.
 Divide them every three to five years to revitalize and to prevent crowding.